Miner Overview

 - Your miner must register on the Bittensor network to participate.

-- There is a registration fee of 2.5 TAO on mainnet.
+- There is a minimal registration fee <1 TAO on mainnet.

-- There is an immunity period of 9 days to help miners submit orders to become competitive with existing miners.
+- There is an immunity period of 4 hours.
 Eliminated miners do not benefit from being in the immunity period.

 - Don’t exceed 10% max drawdown

-- Score at or above the 25th miner in main competition.
+- Score at or above the 15th miner in each asset class in main competition.
 The details may be found here.

 - Positions are uni-directional.
 Meaning, if a position starts LONG (the first order it receives is LONG), it can’t flip SHORT.
 If you try and have it flip SHORT (using more leverage SHORT than exists LONG) it will close out the position.
 You’ll then need to open a second position which is SHORT with the difference.